rabutler/rabutler.github.io/_drafts/2016-03-31-animated-SVG-R.md

 ### Animating the Path Using JavaScript

-At the beginning I noted there are two questions pertaining to how the SVG and JavaScript files will be structured.
+In the beginning, we noted there are two questions pertaining to how the SVG and JavaScript files will be structured.
 They are:

 * Will the SVG be included directly in the html or referenced as an `<object>` or `<iframe>`?
 * Will the JavaScript be included within the `<svg>` tags, or referenced as a separate script?

-We will setup both the SVG and the JavaScript file to be referenced via `<object>` and `<script>` tags in the html, but will note how to edit the setup if the SVG is included in the html or the JavaScript is included within the `<svg>` tags.
+We will setup the SVG and the JavaScript file to be referenced via `<object>` and `<script>` tags in the html, but will note how to edit the setup if the SVG is included in the html or the JavaScript is included within the `<svg>` tags.

 As explained [here][11], the basis for creating the animation is that you are modifying the `stroke-dashoffset` and `stroke-dasharray` style settings, such that the line progressively appears, i.e., looks like it is drawing itself.
 To do this, we use a modified version of [Jake Archibald's][5] approach.